oaeproject/Hilary/README.md

 Open the `config.js` file in the root of the Hilary directory.
 This file is a node.js module that contains a JavaScript object that represents the configuration for your server.

-* Configure the `config.files.uploadDir` to point to a directory that exists.
-This is where files such as profile pictures, content bodies, previews etc... will be stored
+* Configure the `config.files.uploadDir` property to point to a directory that exists.
+This is where files such as profile pictures, content bodies, previews, etc... will be stored
-* Ensure that the property `config.server.globalAdminHost` is configured to the same host name you set for your global admin host in /etc/hosts (Note: at time of writing, this does not exist as Preview Processing has not been merged to master)
+* Ensure that the property `config.server.globalAdminHost` is configured to the same host name you set for your global admin host in /etc/hosts (Note: at time of writing, this property does not exist as Preview Processing has not been merged to master)

 **If you want preview processing enabled, configure the following:**

 * Ensure that the property `config.previews.enabled` is set to `true`
-* Ensure that the locations of the LibreOffice and PDFTK binaries is correct in the `config.previews.binaries` property
+* Ensure that the locations of the LibreOffice and PDFTK binaries are correct in the `config.previews.binaries` property

 ##### Nginx Configuration